-Policy interns work with Niskanen Center scholars in researching and writing policy papers, website commentary, and op-eds.
-Candidates must be well-versed in their chosen policy area.
-Opportunities are available in climate, criminal justice, immigration, regulatory affairs, family economic security, housing, employment policy, industrial policy, and innovation policy.
+Policy interns will work closely with Niskanen Center scholars to research and write policy papers, website commentaries, and op-eds.
+Candidates should have a strong understanding of their chosen policy area.
+We have opportunities available in various policy areas including climate, criminal justice, immigration, family economic security, housing, employment policy, and healthcare policy.

 Digital media interns will work closely with the communications team.
-Interns will assist in updating the website, tracking media hits, managing social media accounts, producing graphics, and editing videos, depending on experience.
+Responsibilities may include updating the website, tracking media coverage, managing social media accounts, creating graphics, and editing videos.
 Strong research and writing skills are required, and a degree in English, Public Relations, Journalism, Communications, and/or Marketing is a plus.

-Legal interns will work closely with the Niskanen Center litigation team.
-This internship opportunity is dedicated to preparing rising 2L and 3L law students for careers in non-profit and public interest litigation, primarily centered on property rights issues created by the abuse of eminent domain by oil and gas pipeline companies.
+Legal interns will work closely with the Niskanen Center legal team.
+This internship opportunity is designed for rising 2L and 3L law students who are interested in pursuing careers in nonprofit and public interest litigation, particularly in the area of siting and permitting issues related to proposed interstate energy infrastructure projects.

 All Niskanen Center interns receive up to a $1,000 monthly stipend.